openstack-archive/fuel-docs/pages/release-notes/v6-1/9100-mellanox.rst

 In 6.1 release, Mellanox
 is supported in :ref:`Experimental Mode <experimental-features-term>` only.
-Nevertheless, it is no recommended to use Mellanox features in this mode as the whole upstream feature is deprecated and is not verified.
+Nevertheless, it is not recommended to use Mellanox features in this mode as the whole upstream feature is deprecated and is not verified.
 Please, use the Mellanox plugin instead;